Adapting Your Recruitment Strategies to Covid-19

 Keeping the loop closed on all active communication and trying to personalize communication with candidates, etc

-If a company is after increased productivity and a boost to their bottom line, company’s should look to a Gallup research report showing 43 percent of employees are less likely to experience burnout when given a choice on when and how to complete their work tasks.
+If a company is after increased productivity and a boost to its bottom line, companies should look to a Gallup research report showing that 43 percent of employees are less likely to experience burnout when given a choice on when and how to complete their work tasks.

 Make data-informed decisions